ynk/league-championFetcher/README.md

 ```
 pip install -r requirements.txt
 ```
 * Lets start this app.
 (Run this command from the project directory).
-This will start the project on port 8080 (or any port you want)
+This will start the project on port 8080 (or any port you want).
+<b> Make sure you are on the root directory of the project when you run the following command </b>
 ```
 gunicorn "app:create_app()" --bind=0.0.0.0:8080
 ```